influxdata/docs-v2/content/influxdb/cloud/organizations/bucket-schema/_index.md

 ```
 {{% /note %}}

-1. Add a schema to define the new measurement.
+1. Add a measurement schema to define the new measurement.

     ```sh
     influx bucket-schema create \